 Reset Network Adapter & TCP/IP

-netsh winsock reset – This will reset the network adapte
+netsh Winsock reset – This will reset the network adapter

-- Press Windows + R, type regedit and ok to open windows registry editor.
+- Press Windows + R, type Regedit, and ok to open the windows registry editor.

 - Here Now right-click on 26 key and select Permissions option.

 - When you click on permission, this will open a new window.

 - Select Everyone from the usernames list, and check enable “Allow” checkbox given for “Full Control” permission.